KidPudel/Iggy-s-Vault/blender shortcuts.md

 	- x, y, z: for moving along the chosen axis
 	- middle mouse: snap to the nearest axis
 - e: extrude creates a new connected geometry from selected elements ([[vertex]], [[edge]], [[faces]]) in a direction, usually normal to the selection
+	- alt+e: special extrude options
 - f12: take a photo/render
 - n: properties of the selected object.
-Location, scale, rotation, plugin panels
+Location, scale, rotation, plugin panels. we can notice here if we forgotten to [[blender apply]] to [[bake]] some transformation
 - t: tool selection
 - s: scale
 	- supports scaling along axis (could be used in any mode)
+	- use shift with transformations to make it slower, hence accurate
+	- s+x+0: aligns selected (makes all of them 0 at x)
+	- alt+s: resets
 - r: rotate
+	- You can also use numbers to rotate at precise degree
+	- alt+r: resets
 - z: change shading (viewport, material preview, wireframe)
 	- shift-z: switch between 2 latest
 - ctrl+tab: switch between interaction modes (object, editing, sculpting, etc)
 	- tab: to switch between 2 latest
+	- in timeline to go into graph view
-- w: change selection mode: rectangle, lasso
+- w: change selection mode: rectangle, circle, lasso
 - f9: parameters of the object that are appeared when you create a new object
 - right click: commonly used commands on a selected item
 - cmd+1: adds a subdivision surface modified. (which splits [[faces]] into smaller parts, making it appear smoother exponentially)